RaviTambade/interviewquestions/README.md

 <p>.NET can be used to develop different types of high-performance applications such as gaming applications.
 It provides better monitoring, scalability, performance, and consistency for a whole range of applications such as console apps, GUI apps, web apps, web API apps, Windows services etc.</p>
 <p>&nbsp;</p>
 <p>.NET MVC(Model-View-Controller), provides a large set of additional functionalities to create modular applications.
 It eases the whole application creation process by providing component-based development and testing.</p>

-&nbsp;</p>
-<h4>In this article we will dig deeper into .NET core interview questions into the following sections:</h4>
 <p>&nbsp;</p>

 <h3><span class="ez-toc-section" id="Basic-NET-Core-interview-questions"></span><a href="#basic-net-core-interview-questions">Basic .NET Core interview questions</a><span class="ez-toc-section-end"></span></h3>
 <ol>
 <li><a href="#what-is-net-core-framework-and-how-does-it-work">What is .NET Core Framework, and how does it work?</a></li>